tskit-dev/pyslim/docs/vignette_coalescent_diversity.rst

    times = list(set(ts.individual_times))
    times.sort()
-   print("The times at which individuals in the tree sequence were born:", times)
+   print("The times ago at which individuals in the tree sequence were born:", times)
-   # The times at which individuals in the tree sequence were born: [0.0, 100.0]
+   # The times ago at which individuals in the tree sequence were born: [0.0, 100.0]
    inds_by_time = [ts.individuals_alive_at(t) for t in times]
    nodes_by_time = []
    for inds in inds_by_time: